lamhq/tech-notes/pages/backend/eslint/configure/files-ignores.md

 ];
 ```

 You can also unignore files and directories.

-For example, this config unignores `node_modules/mylibrary`:
+For example, this config keeps `node_modules/mylibrary` but ignores other files in `node_modules`:
 ```js
 export default [
   {